Method-of-Moments Inference for GLMs and Doubly Robust Functionals under Proportional Asymptotics: Discussion

 \subsection{Single-Index Models (SIM) and Model Misspecification}

-Compared to GLMs, isotonic Single-Index Models (SIMs) \citep{kakade2011efficient} offer a more flexible modeling option as they allow the link function to be unknown and nonparametric.
-To the best of our knowledge, \citet{bellec2022observable} is among the first to consider conducting statistical inference for functionals of regression coefficients in SIMs under proportional asymptotics.
-It will be interesting to extend our framework to single-index models but it requires estimating the link function from data, a complication that we plan to address in a separate paper.
+Compared to GLMs, isotonic Single-Index Models (SIMs) offer a more flexible modeling option as they allow the link function to be unknown and nonparametric.
+To the best of our knowledge, \citet{bellec2025observable} is among the first to systematically study inference of functionals of regression coefficients in SIMs under proportional asymptotics.
+It is interesting to extend our framework to single-index models but it requires estimating the link function and hence higher-order moments, a complication that we plan to address in a separate paper.
+Another direction is to investigate if similar results for ATE still hold under the assumptions of \citet{su2023estimated}, where only the propensity score is modeled by high-dimensional logistic regression but the outcome regression model is arbitrary.
 Finally, whenever parametric models such as GLMs are used, model misspecification is of potential concerns.
-The semiparametric partially nonlinear regression parameters considered in \citet{vansteelandt2022assumption}, which reduce to functionals of regression coefficients when GLMs are correctly specified, can be a promising future avenue for our work.
+The semiparametric partially nonlinear regression parameters considered in \citet{vansteelandt2022assumption}, which reduce to functionals of regression coefficients when GLMs are correctly specified, can be another promising future avenue for our work.